manimino/ducks/docs/how_it_works.rst

 How ducks works
 ===============

-For each attribute in a Dex, it holds a B-tree that maps every unique value to the set of objects with that value.
+For each attribute in a Dex, it holds a B-tree that maps every unique value to the objects with that value.

 This is a rough idea of the data structure: